Understanding Heroin Addiction

 How Addictive is Heroin?

 A recent study found that heroin is one of the most addictive drugs in the world, ranking above alcohol and cocaine.
 It causes a surge of dopamine in the brain which over time alters the brain’s reward system and how people interpret pleasure.
 Their body begins to crave the pain relief and euphoria that it elicits.
 Traditional forms of pleasure no longer provide as much enjoyment and are not able to curb this craving.
-Not only is heroin highly addictive, it also comes with a high risk of overdose making it a major focus in recent drug addiction treatment and prevention measures.
+Not only is heroin highly addictive, but it also comes with a high risk of overdose making it a major focus in recent drug addiction treatment and prevention measures.

 Causes of Heroin Addiction